yongchun780/SentimentAnalysis/README.md

 # Sentiment Analysis Notebook

-This Jupyter notebook provides a Python implementation for performing sentiment analysis on textual data.
-It is designed to analyze the sentiment of input texts, classifying them into positive, negative, or neutral categories.
+## Summary

+This Jupyter notebook introduces a sentiment analysis tool developed using Python's Natural Language Toolkit (NLTK) with the VADER sentiment analysis model.
+Designed to assess the emotional tone behind text samples, our tool categorizes sentiments into positive, negative, or neutral.
+It leverages the VADER model, which is adept at handling various types of text, making it suitable for analyzing social media posts, reviews, and more.
+The project showcases the implementation of the tool, including the installation of necessary packages, setup of the sentiment analysis function, and testing with different text samples.
+The goal is to provide a foundational tool that can be further enhanced and adapted for more complex sentiment analysis tasks, offering a stepping stone for those interested in exploring the nuances of natural language processing and sentiment analysis.

-## Team name:
+## Team Name
 CyberSquad

-## Team members:
+## Team Members
 Yongchun Chen

 Zhuochen Dai